Staff: New York Office

 Linda Baird is the associate director of Youth Justice Programs.
 Ms. Baird manages the Center’s Youth Justice Board program, including curriculum design, lesson planning, outreach to program partners, facilitating Board sessions, and supervising a program associate and interns.
 Ms. Baird led the development of the Youth Justice Board’s 2009 curriculum and operations tool kit and supports technical assistance initiatives related to youth program development.
 She also oversees the Center’s Police-Youth Dialogue Project, funded by the federal office of Community Oriented Policing Services (COPS).
 Through this project, the Center will publish a tool kit in 2014 summarizing promising practices associated with positive teen-police communication.
 Ms. Baird earned a B.A. from Sarah Lawrence College and a M.Ed. from Lesley University.

 Greg Berman is the director of the Center for Court Innovation.
-Part of the founding team responsible for creating the Center, he has helped guide the organization from start-up to an annual budget of more than $25 million.
-He has accepted numerous awards on behalf of the Center, including the Peter F. Drucker Award for Non-profit Innovation.
-He is the author/co-author of Reducing Crime, Reducing Incarceration: Essays on Criminal Justice Innovation (Quid Pro Books, forthcoming), Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
-He has contributed to numerous books and periodicals, including The Judges Journal (guest editor), New Statesman, The Guardian, Huffington Post, National Law Journal, Chronicle of Philanthropy, and Philadelphia Inquirer.
+Part of the founding team responsible for creating the Center, he has helped guide the organization from start-up to an annual budget of more than $40 million.
+He has accepted numerous national and local awards on behalf of the Center, including the Peter F. Drucker Award for Non-profit Innovation.
+He is the author/co-author of Reducing Crime, Reducing Incarceration: Essays on Criminal Justice Innovation (Quid Pro Books, 2014), Trial & Error in Criminal Justice Reform: Learning from Failure (Urban Institute Press, 2010) and Good Courts: The Case for Problem-Solving Justice (The New Press, 2005).
+He has contributed to numerous books and periodicals, including The Wall Street Journal, The Judges Journal (guest editor), New Statesman, The Guardian, Huffington Post, National Law Journal, and Chronicle of Philanthropy.
 Prior to being named director of the Center for Court Innovation in 2002, he served as deputy director of the Center and as the lead planner of the Red Hook Community Justice Center.
 In the early 1990s, while working for the New York Foundation, he created the New York Common Application, a universal form designed to expedite the foundation grant proposal process for community groups in the New York area.
 He has also worked in development (New Israel Fund) and as a freelance journalist (Providence Journal).
-He has served on numerous boards and task forces including: New York City Board of Correction, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation, Sloan Public Service Awards, Poets House, Police Foundation, and Cy Vance/Manhattan District Attorney Transition Team.
+He has served on numerous boards and task forces including: New York City Board of Correction (appointed by Mayor Michael Bloomberg), New York City Criminal Justice Agency, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation (chair), Sloan Public Service Awards, Poets House, Police Foundation, Mayor Bill de Blasio public safety transition team, and Manhattan District Attorney Cy Vance transition team.
 He is a graduate of Wesleyan University and a former Coro Fellow in Public Affairs.

 Associate Director of Research